exekube/demo-istio-project/README.md

 #### `helm-initializer`

-This modules installs Tiller into `kube-system` namespace.
+This modules installs TLS-enabled Tiller into the `kube-system` namespace.

 #### `cert-manager`